 Beginning in 2020, the AP English Language & Composition Exam will be significantly different.
 Here are the basics and what they mean for us:

 - The exam will include multiple-choice questions that assess composition.
-We don’t have sample questions yet, but it looks like students will be asked to make revisions to “stimulus texts.”
+Students will be asked to make revisions to “stimulus texts.”
 For example, a student might be asked where a specific detail should go in a paragraph.
 These questions may be similar to the SAT Writing and Language test.
+Here are some stems from the new Course and Exam Description: ~Which of the following sentences, if place before sentence 1, would both capture the audience’s interest and provide the most effective introduction to the topic of the paragraph? ~The writer wants to add a phrase at the beginning of sentence 5 (reproduced below), adjusting the capitalization as needed, to set up a comparison with the idea discussed in sentence 4.
+Which of the following choices best accomplishes this goal?

 - A few types of multiple-choice questions (e.g., vocabulary in context and identification) will no longer appear on the exam.
 College Board has phased out esoteric device questions, “Roman Numeral” questions, and EXCEPT questions (thankfully–these were unfair time killers) and will now go even further by removing vocabulary-in-context and identification questions.
 I’m not sure about the reasoning for the former; context questions can get to the heart of a student’s inference skills.
 On the latter, my guess is that the ability to identify any device is a test of content, not skill, and that’s not what AP Lang is about.
-I’ll write more about this one once the new CED (course and exam description) is published in May of 2019.
+UPDATE: In the new CED, there are two EXCEPT questions in the multiple choice examples.
+I believe this is bad question design and am trying to get to the bottom of the decision to leave this format as is.
+More later.

 - There will be a consistent range of difficulty in the reading passages across all versions of the exam from year to year.
 Right now, multiple versions of the AP Lang exam are given each year.
 According to an article on AP Central, “alternate exam versions are administered to small groups of students in the United States on the regularly scheduled testing date.
 This means that some or all students in one school may take a different version of the exam than the most commonly administered version.
 Overall, in a given year, only a small subset of schools in the U.S. receive and administer more than one version of the exam on the regularly scheduled testing date.”
 Teachers (and students) have access to the free-response questions administered to the majority of students, and some years we can access Form B. In a FAQ section on collegeboard.org, I ran across this question and its answer: